 If customers cannot or will not agree to full public use of the story, sometimes they will grant limited use.

 “You can still squeeze a lot of value out of a limited-use story.
-Start with finding out what the customer’s concerns are, and then propose a fitting limited use.”
+Start with finding out what the customer’s concerns are, and then propose a fitting limited use,” she says.

 For instance, you may offer not to publish a story on your website, but instead create a PDF only used in press kits, or only sent directly to potential customers.

-Perhaps you can agree to only use a success story for six or 12 months.
+Perhaps you can agree to only use a success story for the next six or 12 months.

-Or that the story is for your internal use only; so that your sales team may read and memorize the details, but only reveal them in personal conversations with prospects.
+Or say that the story is for your internal use only: Your sales team may read and memorize the details, but only reveal them in conversations with prospects.